PrimeDaniel/PrimeDaniel/README.md

 <img align="left" alt="Java" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/gradle/gradle-plain.svg" />
 <img align="left" align="left" alt="Java" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/bash/bash-original.svg" />
 <img <br />
 #

+🎓 About Me
+I am a passionate and motivated student pursuing a degree in Software Engineering.
+My journey in the world of technology has been an exciting one, and I'm enthusiastic about contributing to innovative projects and learning from the tech community.

 💼 Seeking Opportunities
 As I near the completion of my studies, I am actively seeking opportunities to kickstart my career in software engineering.
 I am eager to apply my knowledge and skills in real-world scenarios and to collaborate with professionals who share the same passion for creating impactful solutions.

 🔧 Skills
 Programming Languages: Proficient in Python, Java, C and C++